Cat café: United States

 In June 2015, Crumbs and Whiskers opened its first cat café in Washington, D.C., where it partnered with the local chapter of the Humane Society; this café provides a boarding space for around 15–25 cats at a time, all of which are provided by the Humane Society and made available for adoption.
-Crumbs and Whiskers subsequently opened its second café in Los Angeles, California in September 2016.The first cafe in New York City, Meow Parlor, opened in Manhattan in 2014.
+Crumbs and Whiskers subsequently opened its second café in Los Angeles, California in September 2016.

+The first cafe in New York City, Meow Parlor, opened in Manhattan in 2014.
 In September 2015, a second café opened in Manhattan, called Koneko, supporting cats from Anjellicle Cats Rescue.
 A cat cafe in New York City's borough of Brooklyn opened in 2016.
 The first cafe in the New York City borough of Queens opened in March 2025 in the neighborhood of Flushing.

-In October 2015, the Blue Cat Cafe opened in Austin, Texas, partnering with the Austin Humane Society as a cafe and adoption center.
+In October 2015, the Blue Cat Cafe opened in Austin, Texas, partnering with the Austin Humane Society as a cafe and adoption centre.
 After years of controversy surrounding the café's role in the gentrification of East Austin and a 2017 interview the owner gave to InfoWars, a website known for propagating far-right conspiracy theories, the Blue Cat Cafe closed in February 2019.
 Three years later, the Purrfecto Cat Lounge opened in Austin in partnership with the Sunshine Fund and the Fuzzy Texan Animal Rescue.
+In In December 2015, the first cat cafe in Dallas, Texas—The Charming Cat Cafe—opened in Vista Ridge Mall, showcasing kitties from Kitty Save.

 In December 2015, Seattle, Washington, opened its first cat café, called Seattle Meowtropolitan.
-In December 2015, the first cat cafe in Dallas, Texas—The Charming Cat Cafe—opened in Vista Ridge Mall, showcasing kitties from Kitty Save.
+In 2017 NEKO Cat Cafe was opened and became the second cat café in Seattle.
+In 2020, NEKO Cat Cafe opened a second branch in the northern city of Bellingham, Washington.

 In March 2016, Cat Cafe Mad opened in Madison, Wisconsin, but was set to close the next year.
 In December 2016, Ashley Brooks opened "Pounce Cat Cafe + Wine Bar" in Charleston, South Carolina.
 Pounce has partnered with the largest animal shelter in South Carolina, Charleston Animal Society.

 In 2017, the Cafe Meow became the first cat café to open in Minnesota, Tinker's Cat Café became the first cat café to open in Utah, and The Purrfect Roast became Chicago's first cat café.
 It has since shut down.
 In 2018, the Windy Kitty Cat Cafe opened in Chicago.